MicrosoftDocs/SupportArticles-docs/Teams/phone-system/direct-routing/dial-plans/errors-managing-dial-plans.md

 ## Cause

 These actions trigger a query to look up the value of the **EffectiveTenantDialPlanName** property.
 This property is used to populate the information in the dial plan.
 If you’re an administrator who does not have an applicable product license, this query can’t run.
-Because the value is not returned, the errors occur.
+Because the value is not returned, an error occurs.

 ## Resolution